Jesse Stone: No Remorse: Subplots

 An unknown assailant has attacked and robbed two convenience store clerks.
 One of the clerks dies from her injuries, and Stone attends her funeral.
 While unofficially investigating these incidents, he discovers that the same man is seen on both surveillance videos visiting the stores before the attacks.
 He thinks that two men may be working as partners in the assaults.
 Stone has befriended Emily, the sister of the murder victim in Jesse Stone: Death In Paradise.
 She has dropped out of college and is working at a local convenience store.
 He shows her the photo of the man from surveillance videos, but she does not recognize him.
 Stone gives her his cell phone number, asking her to call if she sees him, which she does.
 He alerts the police and Suitcase and Rose arrive just as the partner attacks her.
 Stone arrests the first man outside, just as he is leaving the getaway car.

 Other characters from previous films also make appearances.
-Stone continues to see his shrink, Dix, who leads him to recognize his fear of abandonment.
+Stone continues to see his therapist, Dix, who leads him to recognize his fear of abandonment.
 Dix sees this in Jesse's relationship with his dog, a golden retriever.
 He had been close to his previous dog, Boomer, but keeps a distance from the new one, stressing that it isn't his.
 He adopted the dog, left after his master was killed in the film Stone Cold.
 Stone says he is only caring for the dog until finding him a new home.
 Dix notes that Boomer died around the time Stone's wife Jenn left him; he said this coincidence fed the chief's abandonment issues.

 Stone is approached again by Cissy, the former Mrs. Hathaway, who suggests she is still interested in an uncomplicated sexual relationship.
 Based on his friendship with Hathaway, Stone refuses her overture.
 Since being released from prison, Hathaway opened a used car dealership, and Stone suspects he may have some mob financing.
 Hathaway tells Stone the town council is planning on firing the suspended chief, and they worry that he corrupted Suitcase and Rose, and plan to fire them, too.
 Stone tells Suitcase and Rose.
 The last scene shows them at the hearing with the town council, awaiting their fate.